 With the firewall installed and still clean without any parts its time to layout the items needed for the engine and to plan any openings where controls should come through the firewall.
 In your kit there will be layout plans for that for the most commonly used engines.
 If you install something different then you need to discuss this with the engine manufacturer to obtain any drawings for the engine mount and other requirements.

 Drilling into the firewall steel will result in a hole(s) with very sharp edges.
-And thats not going to help when fuel or brake lines when they need to pass through it.
-Even electrical wiring will not like it.
-For this grommets are required to properly install and pass these items through the firewall.
+And thats not going to help fuel or brake lines when they need to pass through it.
+Even electrical wiring will not like these sharp edges.
+For this purpose grommets are required to properly install and pass these items through the firewall without chafing them.

-The first item to be installed on the firewall.
-Its bulky and large although not very heavy but dictates where everything else is going to be installed.
+This is going to be the first item to be installed on the firewall.
+Its bulky and large although not very heavy but it dictates where everything else is going to be placed.
 Some engine mounts include the nose gear of the aircraft, make sure that its wheel and all of that is ready too.
 You will need it after hanging the engine.

 This is usually one of the first items that get installed on the firewall after the engine mount, it will also need the lowest position.
 Make sure that should you plan to fly with fuel containing ethanol its rubber parts are suitable for that and that the fuel connections are large enough for the expected fuel flow.